Fredmans epistlar: In Bellman's lifetime

 Bellman is said to have had an "enormous reputation" in his lifetime.
-The critic Kellgren however objected both to Bellman's fame and to his flouting of the rules of good literary taste.
+The critic Kellgren had earlier objected both to Bellman's fame and to his flouting of the rules of good literary taste.
 Kellgren put his objections into verse:

 In other words, Bellman was a "tavern rhymester", admittedly with a wonderful gift of improvisation, who wildly ignored the rules of literary genres.
 For example, within the classical tradition odes and satires were supposed to have different metres and different use of language.
 Kellgren did not mind the amoral attitude: "indeed he shared it".
 But an Epistle like No. 28 traversed all moods, "from lyrical to humorous, tragic, descriptive and dramatic."
 It was too much for critics such as Kellgren.
+By the time of publication however, Kellgren had changed his mind, and helped in the publication of the epistles and wrote a foreword praising Bellman's verse.

 In later times

 Bellman was sung "with delight" by students and schoolchildren from the start of the 19th century.
 The Romantic movement treated Bellman as an inspired genius, whereas later he was admired more for his artistic skill and literary innovation.
 Research into Bellman's work began in the 19th century; the Bellman Society formalised Bellman studies with their standard edition and their Bellmansstudier publications in the 20th century.
 Towards the end of the 20th century, an increasing number of doctoral theses have been written on Bellman's life and work.

 Many of the songs have remained culturally significant in Scandinavia, especially in Sweden, where Bellman remains "widely popular to this day".
 In 1989, the Swedish government subsided an edition of Bellman's Epistles and Songs, with illustrations by Peter Dahl, to bring the texts to a wide audience.